 Daily Exercise for a Cavachon

 From time to time, it will be okay to give them some human foods as a treat.
 Just make sure dogs are allowed to eat those foods and keep it at a minimum.
-Certain human foods should always be fed in moderation.
+Of course, certain “human foods” should always be fed in moderation.

 Health and Medical Needs